cloudverve/wordpress-cloud-media-offloader-plugin/README.md

 This is currently **under development and only supports basic functions**.
 Test in a development environment first and use at your own risk.

+**Notes:**
+* If you want to try this plugin, use the [installable WordPress ZIP file](#installation).
+If you download the repo ZIP file, it will fail to activate unless you run `composer install` first.
-**This plugin has not been tested on a WordPress multisite setup.**
+* This plugin has not been tested on a WordPress multisite setup.

 ## Description